apache/db-jdo/HowToReleaseJDO.md

     @apache.org email address. **Be aware that by sending to this address you will be bombarded with piles of emails from people with "I'm out of the Office" as if you really cared.**

+22. Finally, use the maven version plug-in on the `main` branch to update version numbers in the `pom.xml` files at the root and subproject levels.

+        mvn versions:set -DnewVersion=3.2-RC1 -DprocessAllModules
+        mvn versions:update-parent -DallowSnapshots=true -DnewVersion=3.2-RC1 -DprocessAllModulesss
+        mvn versions:commit -DprocessAllModules

 <span id="site"></span>